anushreeag/NYTimesSearchMFP/README.md

 The following **optional** features are implemented:
 * [x] API Query is done using RetroFit networking library.
+* [x] If Thumbnail is not there for an article, thumbnail is not shown
 * [x] User can click on "Filter" which allows selection of **advanced search options** to filter results
 * [x] User can configure advanced search filters such as:
   * [x] Begin Date (uses a date picker)